ababaian/ababaian/README.md

 ### RNA-based Lifeform

 My passion is in the study of the interface between RNA and Genetics.
 Life's most fundamental gene, ribosomal RNA, is the catalyst for protein synthesis.
 I am defining the functional genetic (and epigenetic) sequence variation in human ribosomal RNA, and it's impact in human disease.
+I'm doing some virus-hunting projects on the side too.

 [Learn More](http://rrna.ca/)